 Chronic therapy testosterone formulations may include:

-- Depo-Testosterone 150 to 200 mg is injected intramuscularly every 2 weeks
+- Depo-testosterone 150 to 200 mg is injected intramuscularly every 2 weeks

 - Testosterone adhesive patch (Androderm) delivers 2.5 or 5 mg of testosterone when applied nightly to the back, abdomen, upper arms, or thighs.
 Serum testosterone levels rise to within normal range in a few hours after application and, thereafter, are relatively stable.
 Daily doses of up to 10 mg may be necessary